Stackclash/5e-vault/5. Mechanics/Bestiary/Monstrosity/Trapper (MPMM).md

 A trapper that lurks on the floor of its hunting grounds can cover any remains there with its body, making them look like irregularities in the surface.
 The creature might instead attach itself to a nearby wall or a ceiling, using the remnants as bait; any creature that stops to investigate the bones for valuables becomes the trapper's next meal.

-A trapper needs to eat a [[Halfling|halfling]]-sized meal once per week to remain sated.
+A trapper needs to eat a [[5.
+Mechanics\Races\Halfling.md|halfling]]-sized meal once per week to remain sated.
 Given a steady supply of food, trappers are content to stay in one place, making them a threat along well-traveled dungeon corridor and on routes through the wilderness that see a lot of traffic.
 When prey is scarce, a trapper enters a state of hibernation that can last for months, though it is still aware when prey comes near.
 A trapper on the verge of starvation might defy its instincts and abandon its old territory in search of better hunting.

 ```statblock
 "name": "Trapper"